Trump Push on $2K Checks Flops as GOP-Led Senate Won't Vote

 Senate Majority Leader Mitch McConnell all but shut the door Wednesday on President Donald Trump's push for $2,000 COVID-19relief checks, declaring Congress has provided enough pandemic aid as he blocked another attempt by Democrats to force a vote.

 The GOP leader made clear he is unwilling to budge, despite political pressure from Trump and even some fellow Republican senators demanding action.
-Trump wants the recently approved $600 in aidincreased threefold.
-But McConnell dismissed the idea of bigger “survival checks,” saying the money would go to plenty of American households that just don't need it.
+Trump wants the recent $600 in aidincreased threefold.
+But McConnell dismissed the idea of bigger “survival checks” approved by the House, saying the money would go to plenty of American households that just don't need it.

 McConnell's refusal to act means the additional relief Trump wanted is all but dead.